-OHSU's commitment to the environment takes many forms, from its banning of all tobacco products on its Portland properties, to designing and developing some of the world's most advanced energy efficient buildings and facilities.
+OHSU's commitment to the environment takes many forms, from banning all tobacco products on its Portland properties, to designing and developing some of the world's most advanced energy efficient buildings and facilities.

 In 2004, OHSU appointed and empowered the Green Team, a cross-section of OHSU employees committed to helping OHSU discover and implement new methods to achieve sustainability and environmental responsibility.
 Under their leadership OHSU began to implement extensive recycling programs, energy and water conservation measures, and noxious weed eradication.

-Under the direction of the green Team, in 2006 OHSU recycled:
+Under the direction of the Green Team, OHSU annually recycles: